China calls COVID ‘lab leak’ theory a lie after WHO pushes for deeper probe - NewsBreak

 “The lab leak theory is totally a lie concocted by anti-China forces for political purposes, which has nothing to do with science,” Zhao said at a daily briefing.

-“We always supported and participated in science-based global virus tracing, but we firmly opposed any forms of political manipulation,” he said, repeating China’s long-standing explanation for delaying or rejecting further investigations into the virus’s origins.Monkeypox and COVID-19: What are the differences?
+“We always supported and participated in science-based global virus tracing, but we firmly opposed any forms of political manipulation,” he said, repeating China’s long-standing explanation for delaying or rejecting further investigations into the virus’s origins.Kern Public Health reports no new COVID deaths, 1,139 cases

 Zhao said China has made major contributions toward virus tracing, sharing the most data and research results.